Romanesque architecture: Characteristics

 The general impression given by Romanesque architecture, in both ecclesiastical and secular buildings, is one of massive solidity and strength.
 In contrast with both the preceding Roman and later Gothic architecture, in which the load-bearing structural members are, or appear to be, columns, pilasters and arches, Romanesque architecture, in common with Byzantine architecture, relies upon its walls, or sections of walls called piers.

 Romanesque architecture is often divided into two periods known as the "First Romanesque" style and the "Romanesque" style.
 The difference is chiefly a matter of the expertise with which the buildings were constructed.
 The First Romanesque employed rubble walls, smaller windows and unvaulted roofs.
 A greater refinement marks the Second Romanesque, along with increased use of the vault and dressed stone.

 Walls

 The walls of Romanesque buildings are often of massive thickness with few and comparatively small openings.
 They are often double shells, filled with rubble.

 The building material differs greatly across Europe, depending upon the local stone and building traditions.
 In Italy, Poland, much of Germany and parts of the Netherlands, brick is generally used.
 Other areas saw extensive use of limestone, granite and flint.
 The building stone was often used in comparatively small and irregular pieces, bedded in thick mortar.
-Smooth ashlar masonry was not a distinguishing feature of the style, particularly in the earlier part of the period, but occurred chiefly where easily worked limestone was available.
+Smooth ashlar masonry was not a distinguishing feature of the style (especially not in the earlier part of the period), but it did occur, chiefly where easily worked limestone was available.